pagkly/Zed/Investopedia3/What Is a Y-Share.md

 ## How Y-Shares Work

-Y-shares are an alternative to [I-shares](https://www.investopedia.com/terms/i/institutionalshares.asp) which are in the most commonly offered mutual fund share class for [institutional investors](https://www.investopedia.com/terms/i/institutionalinvestor.asp).
+Y-shares are an alternative to [[I-shares]](https://www.investopedia.com/terms/i/institutionalshares.asp) which are in the most commonly offered mutual fund share class for [[institutional investors]](https://www.investopedia.com/terms/i/institutionalinvestor.asp).
 Y-shares have features and characteristics that are tailored to institutions.

 High minimum investments are one of the most distinguishable characteristics of Y-shares and other institutional shares classes.
 Minimum investments typically begin at $25,000 and can be as high as $5 million.
 Sales loads are usually not required for Y-shares, which allows institutional investors to buy and sell shares with no added commission charges.